 The Ministry of Finance is seeking comments on the Government's draft decree on registration fees for domestically produced and assembled cars.

-According to the Ministry of Finance, according to the assessment of the socio-economic situation, the average core inflation in the first 5 months of 2024 increased by 2.78% compared to the same period in 2023, lower than the average CPI (up 4.03%).
+According to the Ministry of Finance, according to the assessment of the socio -economic situation, the average core inflation in the first 5 months of 2024 increased by 2.78% compared to the same period in 2023, lower than the average CPI (up 4.03%).
 Domestic gold prices are in line with world gold prices.

-Domestically, the gold price index in May 2024 increased by 3.81% over the previous month; increased by 21.47% over December 2023; increased by 32.18% over the same period last year; the average for the first 5 months of 2024 increased by 22.95%.
+Domestically, the gold price index in May 2024 increased by 3.81% over the previous month; increased by 21.47% over December 2023; increased by 32.18% over the same period last year; the average increase in the first 5 months of 2024 was 22.95%.

 The continued reduction of 50% of registration fees for domestically produced and assembled cars has a positive impact on consumers as a financial support solution and consumption incentive.

-The Ministry of Finance calculates that a 50% reduction in registration fees for domestically produced and assembled cars could reduce the State budget revenue by an average of VND867 billion/month (equivalent to the reduction according to Decree No. 41 of 2023).
+The Ministry of Finance calculates that a 50% reduction in registration fees for domestically produced and assembled cars could reduce the State budget revenue by an average of about VND867 billion/month (equivalent to the reduction according to Decree No. 41 of 2023).
 In addition, it could also affect the State budget revenue balance of localities.

 A 50% reduction in registration fees for domestically produced and assembled cars is likely to increase the number of cars sold and registered, so revenue from registration fees, special consumption tax, and value added tax may increase.

-However, actual revenue from special consumption tax and value-added tax is only concentrated in 8 localities where there are domestic automobile manufacturing and assembly companies, while other localities have reduced local budget revenue from this policy.
+However, actual revenue from special consumption tax and value-added tax is only concentrated in eight localities where there are domestic automobile manufacturing and assembly companies, while other localities have reduced local budget revenue from this policy.